This article was updated on Aug 4, 2023.

 - Plan UI design for shorter attention spans.
-With an average attention span of 8 seconds, modern users tend to scan content.
-Therefore, the majority of website content you create is scanned and not read.
-This in turn calls for the inclusion of simplistic design elements to guide the person scanning: lesser clickable elements, minimal interfaces, clearer headlines, and well-defined CTAs.
+The majority of website content you create is scanned and not fully read.
+This calls for the inclusion of simplistic design elements to guide the person scanning: intuitive scrolling vs. clicking options, minimal interfaces, clearer headlines, and well-defined CTAs.

 - A reliable UI design approach is to stay away from flashy images, videos, and components that can slow down the page loading speeds.
 As much as fads and thrills might excite you, simplicity is always a win in UI design – and your SEO.

 Bonus tip: To reach a wider audience and increase brand trust, it’s important to take care of differently-abled customers who need to use your website.
 A good designer or web design agency will help you prioritize accessible design.
-But if you’re trying to update your website yourself, you can still boost your accessibility!
+But if you’re trying to update your website yourself, you can still boost your accessibility using online tools!

 See It in Action: UX and UI Working Together

 Ready to see how UX and UI design work together in tandem on a business website?
 That’s exactly what we do here at Forge and Smith – help small business owners achieve a usable site that drives conversions through web design.

 Here are three of our best examples of strong UX and UI design working in harmony:

 Backpack Buddies expertly combines simple UX and emotionally resonant UI design to accomplish two critical tasks: getting people aware of the organization and involved in their cause, and showcasing the impact of their work.